Building Biopharmaceutical Solutions And Developing Biosimilar Products

 The most advanced of Biocure’s biosimilar products is the Interferon beta-1b, which is delivered via injection and is designed to alleviate some of the symptoms associated with MS. MS is a disease of the central nervous system where the immune system attacks healthy cells.

-The company then expects to complete the clinical trials within 2019 or early 2020, using the company’s capability for commercial mass production to launch the product in 2020.
+The company then expects to complete the clinical trials in the near term, using the company’s capability for commercial mass production to launch the product in 2020.
 Upon commercialization, the company plans to enter multiple markets, starting in the Middle East, North Africa, Europe and Brazil.

 Additional biosimilar products

-As Biocure works towards developing its Interferon Beta 1b product, it is also has an additional two biosimilar offerings in the pre-clinical trial stage.
+As Biocure works towards developing its Interferon Beta 1b product, it also has two additional biosimilar offerings in the pre-clinical trial stage.
 This includes the PEG-Filgrastim—an anti-cancer treatment—and Ranibizumab—a macular degeneration treatment.

 CAR-T Cell Therapy

 CAR-T cell therapy is a targeted immune-therapy designed to treat relapsed and refractory cancer patients.
 CAR-T cells are a novel form of potential treatment for cancer by “enlisting” and strengthening the power of a patient’s own immune system to attack cancerous tumors.
 T-Cells are the fundamental protection agent of the human immune system and play a critical role in orchestrating the immune response and killing cells infected by pathogens.
 An innovative approach to cancer treatment, which is showing significant progress in bringing patients back from terminal-stage cancer, there are only two FDA-approved CAR-T cell therapies currently.
 Biocure is working towards becoming one of leading producers in the world.